-- 5.4.3.1 The section modulus and shear area of primary support members are to comply with the requirements in 3.9.3. - 5.4.3.2 Web plating of primary support members is to have a depth of not less than 10% of the unsupported span in bending. - 5.4.3.3 In way of concentrated loads from heavy equipment, the scantlings of the deck structure are to be determined based on the actual loading.
+- 5.4.3.1 The section modulus and shear area of primary support members are to comply with the requirements in 3.9.3. - 5.4.3.2 The web depth of primary support members is not to be less than 10% and 7% of the unsupported span in bending in tanks and in dry spaces, respectively, and is not to be less than 2.5 times the depth of the slots if the slots are not closed.
+Unsupported span in bending is bending span as defined in Section 4/2.1.4 or in case of a grillage structure the distance between connections to other primary support members.

+5.4.3.3 In way of concentrated loads from heavy equipment, the scantlings of the deck structure are to be determined based on the actual loading.
 See also Section 11/3.

 - 5.4.4.1 Pillars are to be fitted in the same vertical line wherever possible and effective arrangements are to be made to distribute the load at the heads and heels of all pillars.
 Where pillars support eccentric loads, they are to be strengthened for the additional bending moment imposed upon them. - 5.4.4.2 Tubular and hollow square pillars are to be attached at their heads and heels by efficient brackets, or doublers/insert plates, where applicable, to transmit the load effectively.
 Pillars are to be attached at their heads and heels by continuous welding.
 At the heads and heels of pillars built of rolled sections, the load is to be distributed by brackets or other equivalent means. - 5.4.4.3 Pillars in tanks are to be of solid section.
-Where the hydrostatic pressure may result in tensile stresses in the pillar, the tensile stress in the pillar and its end connections is not to exceed 45% of the specified minimum yield stress of the material. - 5.4.4.4 The scantlings of pillars are to comply with the requirements in 3.9.5. - 5.4.4.5 Where the loads from heavy equipment exceed the design load of 3.9.5, the pillar scantlings are to be determined based on the actual loading.
+Where the hydrostatic pressure may result in tensile stresses in the pillar, the tensile stress in the pillar and its end connections is not to exceed 45% of the specified minimum yield stress of the material. - 5.4.4.4 The scantlings of pillars are to comply with the requirements in 3.9.5.

+5.4.4.5 Where the loads from heavy equipment exceed the design load of 3.9.5, the pillar scantlings are to be determined based on the actual loading.